MEG4 COMPLIANCE SUPPORT

 placed on equipment compatibility and improved life-cycle management of mooring lines.
 OCIMF’s release of the fourth edition of its Mooring Equipment Guidelines (MEG4) provides recommendations for mooring system design, selection, maintenance,

 The updates in MEG4 represent the most significant changes undergone for all considerations related to mooring lines.
-With Icaria, Samson aids in identifying gaps, developing a plan for the transition to the update guidance and provides the tools and
+With ICARIA, Samson aids in identifying gaps, developing a plan for the transition to the updated guidance, and providing the tools and

 services for plan implementation.

 - Selection of the appropriate mooring line system or confirmation of the appropriate mooring lines for your vessel.

 - Assessment of product/equipment compatibility.

 - Identification of focus areas for more frequent, or robust, maintenance routines.

 - Setting service life expectations based on Samson experience and references, customer experience, application trends, and historical data.

 The fourth edition of OCIMF’s Mooring Equipment Guidelines (MEG4) provides recommendations for mooring system design, selection, maintenance, and retirement.
 Samson experts can provide guidance and clarity to certification and product performance